bioinfostudio/metagenomics-tax/markdowns/03_trim_primers.md

    --o-trimmed-sequences reads_qza/reads_trimmed.qza
 ```

-If you received the error `--p-cores option requires an argument` make sure that you set the `NCORES` bash variable as described above.
+If you received the error `--p-cores option requires an argument` make sure that you set the `NCORES` bash variable.

 If using 16S V4/V5 primers, use these options in the above command: